Backwards (novel): The Search for Red Dwarf

 Unknown to them, Holly, the Red Dwarf computer, has been reversing the process of his intelligence compression (performed in 'Better Than Life'), reducing his IQ to increase his operational lifespan.
-Unfortunately he takes the process too far, leaving him so stupid that he is unable to reverse the procedure or prevent Red Dwarf falling into the hands of the Agonoids, who force him to divulge information about the crew.
-Delighted to discover the one remaining human (Lister) is among them, the Agonoids begin to plan his demise, ripping Holly's components from the ship and jettisoning them before converting the Red Dwarf into a giant torture chamber.
+Unfortunately, he takes the process too far, leaving him so stupid that he is unable to reverse the procedure or prevent Red Dwarf falling into the hands of the Agonoids, who force him to divulge information about the crew.
+Delighted to discover the one remaining human (Lister) is among them, the Agonoids begin to plan his demise, ripping Holly's components from the ship and jettisoning them before converting Red Dwarf into a giant torture chamber.

 Discovering the remains of Holly, the Dwarf crew learn of the Agonoid threat, but with food and fuel supplies on Starbug severely low, and their power situation made even worse by the energy required to power up Holly's remains even for the brief time they spoke with him, they have no options available but to head for Red Dwarf regardless.

 At the same time, in a parallel universe, Ace Rimmer is preparing to test pilot a ship capable of crossing dimensions.
 The brave, heroic and charismatic Ace (a complete contrast to the neurotic Rimmer) arrives in the Red Dwarf timeline, materialising so close to Starbug as to severely damage both ships.
 Coming over to Starbug to help with repairs, Ace deduces it may be possible to rig up his ship to take the crew home.

 The Agonoids meanwhile are fighting for the right to torture and kill the last remaining human.
 Djuhn'Keep, the most intelligent Agonoid—having tricked and dismantled another for spare parts due to his own poor physical condition, only having been spared destruction so far due to his technical skills—succeeds in jettisoning the others into space, but notices to his chagrin that one, Pizzak'Rapp, is headed directly for Starbug.
 Pizzak'Rapp attempts to break into the ship, but Ace sacrifices himself to send the Agonoid into space.

 Meanwhile, Djuhn'Keep arrives on Starbug, just as the oxygen supply fails.
 Horrified at losing the opportunity to torture Lister, Djuhn swiftly repairs the Oxygeneration unit.
 Kryten bazookoids the freshly repaired hull, causing a breach which sucks the Agonoid into space.
 The crew then learn that Djuhn has infected the ship's NaviComp with a computer virus (the Armageddon virus), causing them to be locked on course towards a nearby planet.
 Kryten decides to deliberately contract the virus to create an antidote, cryptically telling the crew to 'watch his dreams' before becoming unresponsive.